kailash-manasarovar/statement/docs/timeline/2024/november.md

 - I find this very interesting and I start to wonder if Hans is still working for Polygon, perhaps as a writer with the Indian side.
 - I fire the lawyers.
 - I'm upset about it.
-- It feels just another heavy addition to the overwhelming oppression I have been experiencing.
+- It's another heavy addition to the overwhelming oppression I have been experiencing.
 - I'm close to tipping into an angry meltdown; something I experience very rarely.
 - At this moment, a sense of calm comes over me and I feel like God is with me.
 - An idea emerges in my mind, assuring me that this is not the end of this story with this lawyer and Polygon, and I must be patient and wait till the following year.
-- Thank God I've no idea about my decades-long history of repeated sedated rape at this time, or that I starred in sedated-rape and drugged spy-cam porn from [my hotel room in Bali that year](may.md#bali).
+- Thank God I've no idea about my decades-long history of repeated sedated rape at this time, or that I starred in sedated-rape and drugged spy-cam porn direct from [my hotel room in Bali just a few months ago](may.md#bali).
 - Something powerful in my mind that loves me unconditionally, and that I trust implicitly, is telling me not to worry.
-- I feel protected and guided, and I get on with drafting my police statement without this horrible distraction.
+- I feel protected and guided, and I continue drafting my police statement without this horrible distraction.

 #### The Spanish embassy in Bangkok